What to Do With End-of-Life Appliances in South Africa

 If the problem is fixable but you still want a new machine, consider donating the old one to someone in need.
 Many charity groups will accept old appliances in working or repairable condition.
 For example, Taking Care of Business is a South African NPO that accepts broken washing machines, fridges, kettles, microwaves, and more, using them to teach repair skills in underprivileged communities.

 The third option for end-of-life appliances and IT tech is refurbishment.
-Refurbishers are skilled professionals who can return used devices to almost-new condition through repairs and parts replacement.
+Refurbishers are skilled professionals who can restore used devices to nearly new condition through repairs and part replacement.
 Selling or donating used equipment to refurbishers gives it a second life and allows more people to make use of the technology before it is finally recycled.

 Find a Registered Appliance Recycling Company Near You